In 2021, tuition for full-time students at South University - Savannah was $16,920 a year.

-South University - Savannah is a private, nonprofit institution, so it has the same tuition for residents of Georgia as it does for residents from other states.
+South University - Savannah is a private, nonprofit institution, which means it has the same tuition for residents of Georgia as it does for residents from other states.

 South University Savannah has the same tuition for international students as for those from out of state.

-South University Savannah does not offer on-campus housing for students, so there are no charge for dorms.
+South University Savannah does not offer on-campus housing for students, so there are no charge for dorms, however students should consider the cost of off-campus housing when evaluating the actual cost of different colleges.

 |Total Estimated Costs|